anoma/nspec/docs/arch/system/state/resource_machine/primitive_interfaces/proving_system/proving_system_types.juvix.md

 - Instance $x: PS.Instance$ is the ordered input data structure used to produce and verify a proof.
 - Witness $w: PS.Witness$ is the ordered input data structure used to produce (but not verify) a proof.
 - Proving key $pk: PS.ProvingKey$ contains the data required to produce a proof for a pair $(x, w)$.
 Specific to a particular statement (different statements `f` and `f'` imply different proving keys) being proven, but doesn't depend on the inputs.
 - Verifying key $vk: PS.VerifyingKey$ contains the data required, along with the instance $x$, to verify a proof $\pi$.
 Specific to a particular statement being proven (different statements `f` and `f'` imply different verifying keys), but doesn't depend on the inputs.
+The verifying key is assumed to be of fixed size.

 A proving system $PS$ consists of a pair of algorithms, $(Prove, Verify)$: